haandol/alps-writer/README.md

 - [x] Apply RAG and chat-history-memory features to reduce token usage
 - [x] Enable Prompt Caching for reducing token usage
+- [ ] TaskManager feature that reduce blast radius during develop using Agentic IDEs
 - [ ] Add Save command for upload completed document to S3 with one click
-- [ ] Integrate DeepResearch feature to expedite research cycle
 - [ ] Migrate from Chainlit to custom solution that supports concurrent user sessions per each conversation
 - [ ] Build document management system for specification generation and versioning
-- [ ] Enhance document quality with revision system via Thinking models

 ## License